Release of Student Information Policy (Privacy Law)

 - Waiver of Rights

-The university may request, but not require, students to waive rights under this policy; the waivers must be in writing and signed by the student.
+The university may request, but not require, students to waive rights under this policy.
+All waivers must be in writing and signed by the student.
 Applicants for admission to the university and eligible students may waive rights to review confidential letters of recommendation only if:

 - Disclosure of “Personally Identifiable” and “Directory Information”

-The university shall obtain the written consent of the student before disclosing personally identifiable information from education records except as otherwise provided in this policy.
+The university shall obtain the written consent of the student before disclosing personally identifiable information from education records, other than directory information, except as otherwise provided in this policy.

 The university may, without the consent of the student, disclose directory information.
 If a student wishes to have such information withheld, he or she must notify the Office of the Registrar in writing, as described previously.
 If a student wishes to prevent the inclusion of such information in the online student directory, he or she must notify the Office of the Registrar.